New Directions Early Head Start

 In other words, children whose families involve them in learning at home are more successful in school!

 Head Start understands and values the key role families play in children’s school readiness.
 As a parent, grandparent, or other adult family member, there are many ways you can support your child to reach her greatest learning potential.
-Below are some steps and resources to help you help your child learn:

 - Find Out How Children Learn What you do with and say to your child makes a big difference, so it is important to know how children learn.
 These resources talk about how babies, toddlers, and young children learn.